Nameo91/CV/README.md

 **The London Clinic / London, UK** (February 2022 to July 2022)
 _Pharmacy Assistant technical officer_

-Responsible for pharmaceutical stock to maintain streamlined inventory and low overhaed
+Responsible for maintaining pharmaceutical stock to ensure suitable inventory levels are held and lowering wastage
- - Creating metrics tracking how many medicines were required by different units in the hospital
+ - Preparing metrics tracking to see volume of medicines required by different units in the hospital
  - Maintaining ward stock level by filling the drug cupboard and returning any incorrect or defective products
- - Checking pharmaceutical stock to access inventory level by regular stock taking and filing related documents
+ - Performing pharmacy distribution stock take to ensure there are no expired products and reasonable level of stock are held at all times
  - Supplying emergency medications
- - Minimised ward stock being expired off by less than 5% from 20&
+ - Minimised ward stock being expired off by less than 5% from 20%

 **Unichem Lunn Ave / Auckland, New Zealand** (June 2020 to Nov 2021)
 _Pharmacy Technician_